KF7FER/leoTracker/README.md

 Bill of Materials
 -----------------

-The Bill of Materials is a bit out of date but are available as .xlsx files:
+The Bill of Materials is a bit out of date but should be fairly close to current:

 ![leoTracker BOM](/bom/leoTracker_BOM.xlsx?raw=true)
 ![2xAA Boost BOM](/bom/leoBoost_BOM.xlsx?raw=true)